eamorgado/FoodieShoot/Documentation/Server.md

 In case you want to test the server yourself, In the Backend folder we have included the requirements for a virtual env where you can test the server locally using Django's development process (python manage.py runserver) however, for a production environment the recommended deployment and serving is through an Apache service, make sure your firewall isn't blocking the email ports as we use them (587) to send user password reset emails.

 While developing the app, TensorFlow requires the level 28 for the android API, after android 9.0 Google blocked http requests, since we want to provide, even if at a minimum level, some type of security our apache service is SSL enabled and the HTTPS website has a self signed certificate, no further upgrades were made (the server has no domain).

+**Note**: One advantage of using Django (besides the object DB) is the SQL injection protection system that comes built in with the framework and the fact we never directly interact with the user's password, not even admin user's can **directly** access a user password.